thingsdb/ThingsDB/README.md

     - [x] Archive storing
         - [x] Store in away mode
         - [x] Load on startup (Required Jobs implementation for full coverage)
+- [x] Remove *This* node id from `ti_.qp` file and use a separate file because this is the only value which is not the same over all nodes.
 - [ ] Multi node
     - [ ] Design flow
     - [x] Lookup Should not be a singleton so we can create a desired lookup.